pandosme/make_acap/README.md

 - Simple Publish and Subscribe functions

 # Overview
-The ACAP SDK provide interface for services in the Axis Device including
+The ACAP SDK provides interface for services in the Axis Device including:
 * HTTP Endpoints
-* Evenent management system in order for an ACAP service to fire events or subscribe to events fired by other services
+* Event management system for an ACAP service to fire events or subscribe to events fired by other services
 * Configuration management
-* Image captureing and image processing
+* Image capturing and image processing
 * PTZ control
 * I/O management
 * SD-Card storage